Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 Among the *inefficient portfolios* there is a remarkable portfolio.
 That is the portfolio with equal weights.
-All weights are proportional to $1/N$ where $N$ is the number of portfolio components.
+All weights are equal to $1/N$ where $N$ is the number of portfolio components.
 Hence, its name $1/N$*-portfolio* or *inverse-N portfolio*.
 In our plot this portfolio is represented by a green X with label $1/N$.

 On the *efficient frontier* there is its correspondent.
 In our plot it is a green X with label *InvNrisk*.
-This is the efficient portfolio that has the same risk as the
+This is the efficient portfolio that has the same risk as the equal weighted portfolio.
-*inverse-N* portfolio.
 In-sample both portfolios have the same risk while the expected rate of returns is larger for *InvNrisk*  than for *inverse-N* portfolio.

-It is remarkable that out-of-sample, although not always, for certain quite desirable portfolio compositions and under rather common market conditions, the *inverse-N* portfolio tends to outperform the *InvNrisk*.
-The reasons behind this odd behavior are still under debate among the specialists in the field.
+However, out-of-sample, especially for short period of observations, equal weighted may outperform *InvNrisk* portfolio.

 Another way to visualize the portfolio frontiers is presented in the following figure.